-- Ensure that parents/carers are informed about the importance of high levels of attendance and the procedures and criteria for authorising absence. - Consider applications for absence from school and communicate with parents/carers if the absence is unauthorised. - Collate attendance data at the end of each term and the end of the academic year, or as required, and set annual attendance targets. - Develop and update strategies to promote and reward good attendance and punctuality. - Deploy resources (such as pupil premium) appropriately to promote excellent attendance - Maintain and regularly update attendance leaflet displayed on the school's website for all pupils, parents/carers to see.
-If parents/carers cannot access this online, they can collect a hard copy from the school's reception. - Liaise with the Attendance Officer to develop initiatives and strategies to improve/maintain attendance.

-- Monitor and analyse attendance, providing whole school data for internal and external use. - Inform the Governing Body about rates of attendance, making them aware of the strategies used to maintain and improve attendance and punctuality. - Chair meetings with Leadership, House Personal Assistants, Assistant Heads of House, Heads of House and/or the Attendance Officer for pupils with attendance and punctuality concerns. - Include an Attendance Summary in pupils' Termly Report to parents/carers - Attend attendance meetings with external agencies - Inform the Local Authority of any pupil who is going to be deleted from the admission register and those pupils who may be deemed missing in education (in line with guidance for children missing from education in 'Keeping children safe in education (2022) Statutory guidance for schools and colleges ') - Arrange the 100% attendance assembly for each academic year. - Ensure the consistent implementation of this policy and that is does not discriminate on any grounds - Handle any complaints regarding this policy in line with the school's complaint procedures
+- Set a clear vision for improving and maintaining good attendance - Establish and maintain effective systems for tackling pupil absence - Ensure that parents/carers are informed about the importance of high levels of attendance and the procedures and criteria for authorising absence. - Consider applications for absence from school and communicate with parents/carers if the absence is unauthorised. - Collate attendance data at the end of each term and the end of the academic year, or as required, and set annual attendance targets. - Develop and update strategies to promote and reward good attendance and punctuality. - Deploy resources (such as pupil premium) appropriately to promote excellent attendance - Maintain and regularly update attendance leaflet displayed on the school's website for all pupils, parents/carers to see.
+If parents/carers cannot access this online, they can collect a hard copy from the school's reception. - Liaise with the Attendance Officer to develop initiatives and strategies to improve/maintain attendance. - Ensure that the school's daily attendance data is shared with the DFE - In line with paragraph 36 of Working together to improve pupil attendance 2024, ensure that every entry is preserved on the attendance and admissions register for 6 years from the date the data was entered - Monitor and analyse attendance, providing whole school data for internal and external use. - Inform the Governing Body about rates of attendance, making them aware of the strategies used to maintain and improve attendance and punctuality. - Chair meetings with Leadership, House Personal Assistants, Assistant Heads of House, Heads of House and/or the Attendance Officer for pupils with attendance and punctuality concerns. - Include an Attendance Summary in pupils' Termly Report to parents/carers - Attend attendance meetings with external agencies - Inform the Local Authority of any pupil who is going to be deleted from the admission register and those pupils who may be deemed missing in education (in line with guidance for children missing from education in 'Keeping children safe in education 2024 - Arrange the 100% attendance assembly for each academic year. - Ensure the consistent implementation of this policy and that is does not discriminate on any grounds - Handle any complaints regarding this policy in line with the school's complaint procedures